Cosmological Perturbation Theory in Metric-Affine Gravity: Introduction

 To sum up, the literature of cosmology in MAG has primarily focused on the role of torsion, exhibiting a large variety of interesting features in early and late cosmology, while nonmetricity has received relatively little attention.
 In particular, the physical implications at cosmological scales of the traceless part of the nonmetricity tensor have not been extensively investigated.
 Likewise, as stated in GR and other alternative theories of gravity, a thorough study on the cosmological perturbations arising from the theory turns out to be essential to carry out a more accurate assessment on its cosmological implications.
 Thereby, the main objective of this work is to develop a comprehensive theory of the cosmological perturbations in the generic MAG with curvature, torsion and nonmetricity.
 For this task, one must consider cosmological perturbations not only in the metric sector, but also in the torsion and nonmetricity sectors.
 In this sense, the physical role of the perturbations differs significantly based on whether they refer to dynamical fields, or on whether the geometry is particularly special.
 In the first case, for a nondynamical torsion tensor such as the one present in Einstein-Cartan theory, the cosmological perturbations encode all the dynamics purely in the metric sector.
-Furthermore, in the particular case of teleparallel gravity all the geometrical dof can be conveniently encoded in the tetrad field \cite{Hohmann:2020vcv}, while this is no longer the case in general metric-affine geometries.
+Furthermore, in the particular case of teleparallel gravity all the geometrical d.o.f. can be conveniently encoded in the tetrad field \cite{Hohmann:2020vcv}, while this is no longer the case in general metric-affine geometries.

 Additionally, in order to conduct an exhaustive analysis in cosmology, it is also essential to incorporate the matter sector on top of the geometrical setup, which in the case of MAG can be described in terms of two fundamental quantities: the energy-momentum and hypermomentum tensors.
 Indeed, the latter plays a crucial role in the theory since it represents the source for both torsion and nonmetricity tensors.
-Therefore, the cosmological perturbations must include the corresponding dof in the geometry sector, associated with the metric, torsion and nonmetricity tensors, as well as dof encoded in the energy-momentum and hypermomentum tensors in the matter sector.
+Therefore, the cosmological perturbations must include the corresponding d.o.f. in the geometry sector, associated with the metric, torsion and nonmetricity tensors, as well as d.o.f. encoded in the energy-momentum and hypermomentum tensors in the matter sector.

 This paper is organised as follows.
 In Sec.~\ref{sec:metricaffine} we provide a brief introduction to MAG and define the most relevant mathematical quantities appearing in this framework.
 In Sec.~\ref{decomposition} we perform $3+1$ decompositions of arbitrary tensors up to rank-3, which can be systematically ascribed to the geometrical and material tensors of MAG in order to classify the corresponding perturbation modes by their spin and parity.
 Sec.~\ref{sec:background} is devoted to introducing the cosmological background, described by the FLRW metric along with the expressions for the torsion, nonmetricity, energy-momentum and hypermomentum tensors satisfying homogeneous and isotropic conditions.
 In Sec.~\ref{sec:perturbations} we provide Scalar-Vector-Torsion (SVT) decomposition of all spatial perturbations in the geometrical and matter sectors of MAG.
 As a pedagogical and relatively simple application, in Sec.~\ref{sec:spin3} we study linear perturbations of the helicity-3 modes of the traceless nonmetricity tensor for a generic quadratic action of MAG and we find conditions to avoid pathological instabilities.
 Finally, in Sec.~\ref{sec:conclusions} we conclude and discuss our main results.
 Some technical details are presented in the appendices.